Juror’s exhibit at Wichita Center for the Arts National Fiber Directions Exhibition, March 27 – May 10, 2015.

 Several of my woven scrolls were part of an exhibit called “Winter Solstice” at Fibre Arts Design Studio, 935 Industrial, Palo Alto, CA. December 1, 2011 to January 25, 2012.

 One of my mended turnings made in collaboration with Chuck Quibell appeared in “Mending=Art” at the Borowsky Gallery, Philadelphia, PA.
 February-March 2012.

-Indigo: I have a private indigo class coming up in November.
-Please contact me if you are interested in attending.
+Indigo: I have offered a few semi-private indigo classes lately.
+Please contact me if you are interested.